-With stress related doctor visits on a steady rise, it has become more important than ever to reserve the necessary time to rejuvinate your senses and give your mind and body a rest.
+With stress-related doctor visits on a steady rise, it has become more important than ever to reserve the necessary time to rejuvenate your senses and give your mind and body a rest.

 The ancient technique of meditation teaches us how to apply focus to our surroundings by bringing us closer to the sensations of our body.